10 Most Beautiful Stained Glass Art on College Campuses

 Stained glass windows in churches have been around for centuries, and while their aesthetic value has always been essential, their main purpose was to help draw people to God by using Biblical themes and scenes.

-Stained glass assisted in actually putting religious ideas onto the walls of buildings.
+Stained glass actually helped put religious ideas onto the walls of buildings.
 Thus, these windows had more spiritual value than merely being ornaments.
 They were employed as instruments to teach people about God and religion.

 The most common religion that makes use of stained glass with images is the Catholics since Protestant churches discourage the use of “images” in their structures.
 Nevertheless, elaborate stained glass windows are a feature of some Protestant churches, particularly those that are most similar to Roman Catholicism.